svikashk/docs/help/working-with-teams.md

 ---
 layout: default
-title: Search
+title: Working with Teams
-nav_order: 4
+nav_order: 3
-description: "Everything you need to know about using Zepel with your team"
+description: "Learn how to collaborate and work with team members in Zepel.
+Use multiple Boards, run Sprints, and have discussions."
 has_children: true
-permalink: help/search/
+permalink: help/working-with-teams/
 has_toc: true
 ---

-# Getting Started With Zepel
+# Working with Teams
 {: .no_toc }

 New to Zepel?
 Welcome! 🤗